 Warner Pacific evaluates credits from regionally accredited colleges and universities for applicability toward Core Studies, major or elective requirements.
 In addition, Warner Pacific University evaluates coursework from schools and colleges, which are accredited by other agencies, provided the institution is listed in Accredited Institutions of Postsecondary Education, published by the American Council on Education (ACE).
 No more than 40 semester credits may be accepted from vocational-technical fields of study, and these credits will be considered as electives.
-For Core Studies consideration, credits earned from non-regionally accredited institutions and which receive a grade of "C-" or higher, are evaluated on a course-by-course basis by faculty in the appropriate academic department.
+Credits from non-regionally accredited institutions will be evaluated on a case-by-case basis for transfer.
+Courses completed with an earned grade of "C-" or higher, may be evaluated by faculty in the appropriate academic division for General Education Core application.
+Credits in the field of cosmetology will not be accepted.